scoutapp/slackin/readme.md

 # Deployment

-This is deployed on Heroku, with the domain `slack.scoutapm.com`
+This is deployed on Heroku, with the domain `slack.scoutapm.com`.
+It is owned by the Scout team, named `make-it-faster-slack`, with an internal heroku name of `sinuous-magnolia`

+To deploy a change:

+* Clone this repo, make your change
+* Be a member of Scout heroku account, logged in as your work account. ("chris@scoutapp.com" is my user, which is a member of "Scout team")
+* git push to the heroku endpoint.

 # Upstream README